OPTIONS FOR YOUR HEALTHCARE NEEDS AND/OR REPORTING TO LAW ENFORCEMENT

 Option 2: Medical Examination Only (No Evidence Collection)

 - If you do not want to report to law enforcement or have evidence collected, you can seek medical treatment at your nearest emergency room or primary health care physician.
-Click here for contact information for the emergency room closest to you.

 Option 3: Medical Forensic Examination without Immediate Reporting to Law Enforcement